peterdsp/moti-app/README.md

 ### Configure the Project

 1. Open `Tempethera.xcodeproj` in Xcode.
-2. Replace placeholders in the code with your WeatherApi API.
+2. Replace placeholders in the code with your WeatherApi API, go to WeatherManager.swift-> private let apiKey = **HERE PUT YOUR API KEY**.
 3. Set the `Signing & Capabilities` to your developer account.

 ### Run the App